 Surveys on business confidence - The process sets out the estimate of the frequency percentage relating to each response options of each question in the questionnaire.
-For this purpose, the processing of the micro data is based on a double weighting system: a) the frequencies relating to each reply option are firstly weighted using the number of employees declared by the enterprise at the time of the interview (internal weight) for the survey of the manufacturing sector, construction and retail trade; with regard to the services survey, the internal weighting is composed of the central value of the turnover class that each enterprise belongs to; b) subsequently, for the four surveys, fixed weights are used that reflect the distribution of the added value of the reference sector (external weight).
-Since March 2015, the aggregation procedure uses an external weighting structure derived from the added value at factor costs relating to 2012.
+For this purpose, the processing of the micro data is based on a double weighting system: a) the frequencies relating to each reply option are firstly weighted using the number of employees declared by the enterprise at the time of the interview (internal weight) for the survey of the manufacturing sector, construction and retail trade; with regard to the services survey, the internal weighting is composed of the central value of the turnover class which each enterprise belongs to; b) subsequently, for the four surveys, fixed weights are used that reflect the distribution of the added value of the reference sector (external weight).
+Starting from the publication of data referred to January, 2024, the estimation process uses an external weighting structure derived from the value added at factor cost relating to 2021.
+More specifically, estimates until 2009 are obtained using value added referring to the year 2005; starting from 2010 until 2020 estimates were calculated with value added related to 2012.
+Finally, from 2021 data are estimated using value added referring to the year 2021.
 The time series of the balances of the main variables studied in the surveys and those of the confidence indices are seasonally adjusted with the Tramo-Seats method.